qiolol/tsp-algos/README.md

 (there's [an old Red Blob page](https://www.redblobgames.com/pathfinding/a-star/introduction.html) with a great walkthrough of it).
-So far, all the algorithms (genetic, simulated annealing, and hill climbing) were "stochastic", going somewhere, figuring out how badly they need to go somewhere else and doing that until they run out of generations, temperature units, or locally-obvious places to go.
+So far, all the algorithms (genetic, simulated annealing, and hill climbing) were "stochastic", going somewhere, figuring out how badly they need to go somewhere else, and doing that until they run out of generations/temperature units/locally-obvious places to go.
 A* is a systematic algorithm.
 Instead of starting with some random goal state and iteratively mutating it to be better, it starts its journey from one, humble node, and builds up a path.
 It keeps track of where it's been and where it hasn't, and, unlike the algorithms above, is *guaranteed* to find the optimal solution (if